sraynitjsr/Python_REST_API_With_Dockerfile_Makefile/README.md

-# Python Programming Basics
+## Python Programming Basics

-# Not Just AI, ML etc. Instead, Python as Programming Language
+## Not Just AI, ML etc. Instead, Python as Programming Language

-# python server.py && than python client.py
+## Running Client-Server Code
+#  Run "python server.py" from one terminal and than "python client.py"